petermsiegel/f-string-apl/README.md

 ## Shortcuts With Individual Expressions

-Shortcuts often make sense with individual expressions, not just entire **Code fields**.
+Shortcuts often make sense with individual expressions, not just entire **Code** fields.
 They can be manipulated like ordinary APL functions; since they are just that -- ordinary APL functions -- under the covers.
 Here, we display one boxed value above the other.

 ```